Win–loss record (pitching): Background

 The New York Times wrote in 2011 that as advanced statistics have expanded, a pitcher's win–loss record has decreased in importance.
+Many times, a win is substantially out of the pitcher's control; even a dominant pitcher cannot record a win if his team does not score any runs for him.
 For example, Félix Hernández won the Cy Young Award in 2010 in spite of a 13–12 record.
-Many times a win is substantially out of the pitcher's control; even a dominant pitcher cannot record a win if his team does not score any runs for him.
-For instance, in 2004, Milwaukee Brewers starting pitcher Ben Sheets had a losing record of 12–14, despite displaying a league-best 8:1 strikeout-to-walk ratio and was among the top 5 pitchers in ERA (2.70) and WHIP (0.98).
+Hernández's Mariners scored the fewest runs in the majors that season, while he had an ERA of 2.27 and pitched a league-high 249 2/3 innings.
+Similarly, in 2004, Milwaukee Brewers starter Ben Sheets had a losing record of 12–14, despite displaying a league-best 8.25 strikeout-to-walk ratio and was among the top 5 pitchers in ERA (2.70) and WHIP (0.98).
+Later, Jacob deGrom won consecutive Cy Young Awards despite recording 10 wins in 2018 and 11 wins in 2019.

 In addition to their dependence on run support, wins for a starting pitcher are also dependent on bullpen support.
-A starting pitcher can pitch brilliantly, leaving the game with the lead, and then watch helplessly from the dugout as the bullpen blows the save and gives up the lead.
+A starting pitcher can pitch well, leaving the game with the lead, and then watch helplessly from the dugout as relievers gives up the lead.
 That would entitle the starting pitcher to a no-decision instead of a win despite the strong performances, regardless of whether or not the team ends up winning.
 Starting pitchers on teams with a weak bullpen tend to have fewer wins because of this.
 Likewise, a pitcher can give a poor performance and give up many runs and leave the game earlier than desired, but still win because his team scored even more runs.
 Some prefer the quality start statistic as an indication of how many times a starting pitcher gave his team a realistic chance to win.

+Decision records

+Pud Galvin (1883) holds the major league record for most decisions (75) in a season.
+During the 1908 season, Ed Walsh had 55 decisions, which remains the most in a season since 1900.
+Wilbur Wood holds the season record for the live-ball era (1920–present), recording 44 decisions in 1973.
+As of 2024, Roy Halladay and Adam Wainwright (31 decisions each in 2010) were the last pitchers to have had 30 or more decisions in a season.
+The career record is held by Cy Young, who had 826 decisions between 1890 and 1911.